 extended to the Group

 |8,595||Credit facilities of $11.50 billion, of which $2.91 billion was utilised|

 The Group entered into various contracts with third parties in its ordinary course of business and is exposed to the risk of claims, litigations, latent defects or review from the contractual parties and/or government agencies.
 These can arise for various reasons, including change in scope of work, delay and disputes, defective specifications or routine checks etc. The scope, enforceability and validity of any claim, litigation or review may be highly uncertain.
 In making its judgment as to whether it is probable that any such claim, litigation or review will result in a liability and whether any such liability can be measured reliably, management relies on past experience and the opinion of legal and technical expertise.

-The Group has approximately 45% gross ownership interest of units in Keppel REIT as at 31 December 2014 and 2013.
+The Group has approximately 46% (2014: approximately 45%) gross ownership interest of units in Keppel REIT as at 31 December 2015.
 Keppel REIT is managed by Keppel REIT Management Limited (KRML), a wholly-owned subsidiary of the Group.
-The Group has provided an undertaking to the trustee of Keppel REIT to grant the unitholders the right to endorse or re-endorse the appointment of directors of KRML at the annual general meetings of Keppel REIT.
+The Group has provided an undertaking to the trustee of Keppel REIT to grant the other unitholders the right to endorse or re-endorse the appointment of directors of KRML at the annual general meetings of Keppel REIT.
 The Group has determined that it continues to have significant influence over Keppel REIT.